Sharanya510/MultiModalClassifier/README.md

+# Bonus Work 1
+This submission consists of changes made to the repository with respect to performing a deploy with Tensorflow Serving

+Once you clone the repo, run the training code which is the file "myTFDistributedTrainer.py" I have attached the snippets of the input/command used to run this file and the expected output.
+The snippets are "myDistributedTrainer_input.PNG" and "myDistributedTrainer_output.PNG"

+Once you have trained the model, do the inference and this can be done by using "myTFInference.py" The snippets associated with this is "myTFInference_execution.PNG" showing the complete output.

+So, here, the dataset I am working on is fashionMNIST.
+For the inference, I have passed an image which is a tshirt and the URL I have passed is https://cdn.shopify.com/s/files/1/1748/4357/products/merry-new-year-unisex-t-shirt.jpg?v=1667874550 .
+It depicts the provided image as a shirt with a 91.72 accuracy.

+Now, the next step is exporting this entire flow into a lite model.
+Here, the output shows that the image provided is a t-shirt.
+A snippet representing this output is also attached and the files are "exportfile_input.PNG" and "exportfile_output.PNG"

+A plot between Training and Validation interms of Accuracy and Loss are plotted and an image is attached to take a look at it.
+The file is "accuracy_vs_loss.PNG"

 # MultiModalClassifier
 This is a project repo for multi-modal deep learning classifier with popular models from Tensorflow and Pytorch.
 The goal of these baseline models is to provide a template to build on and can be a starting point for any new ideas, applications.
 If you want to learn basics of ML and DL, please refer this repo: https://github.com/lkk688/DeepDataMiningLearning.